 Whenever the living creatures give glory, honor and thanks to him who sits on the throne and who lives for ever and ever, -Revelation 4:6-9

-This may seem like a broad way to categorize angels, but these angels don’t seem to fall into an angelic type or rank.
+This may seem like a broad way to categorize angels, but these angels don’t seem to fall into an angelic type or rank from what we see in the Bible.
 This doesn’t mean they are not powerful beings.
-They still work for God.
+They still work for God and do His work.

-I love this verse cuz it means they are working among us.
-We can also see this in the account of Peter and his angel.
-Acts 12:15
+I love this verse because it means they are working among us.
+We can also see this in the account of Peter and his angel. – Acts 12:15